CMU-IDS-Fall-2022/final-project-migration-x-group/README.md

 ### Obstacles
-- If you encounter the error: pip's dependency resolver does not currently take into account all the packages that are installed please using:  !pip install -r requirements.txt --use-deprecated=legacy-resolver
+- If you encounter the error: pip's dependency resolver does not currently take into account all the packages that are installed <br/>
+  please use:  !pip install -r requirements.txt --use-deprecated=legacy-resolver